ath31st/first_tlg_bot/README.md

 6. kotlin-telegram-bot(version: 6.1.0) - a wrapper for the Telegram Bot API.
 7. jackson(version: 2.15.2) - for working with json objects (weather API in my project)
 8. gson(version: 2.9.0) - for convert a JSON string to an equivalent Kotlin object
-9. jsoup(version: 1.16.1) - for parsing html sheets (jokes from Bash.org)
+9. jsoup(version: 1.16.1) - for parsing html sheets (jokes from башорг.рф)

 You can use its services yourself if it is online - **@no_first_bot** his name.